Simpit-team/KerbalSimpitRevamped/BUILDING.md

 Compile the project in Release mode.
 This will automatically call the `make_release.bat` script that will create a folder and a zip in the "NextReleases" folder.
-Test that the created folder, once copied into GameData, is working Commit and push the last commit
+Test that the created folder, once copied into GameData, is working Commit and push the last commit.
+Merge it with master.
 Create a release on GitHub referecing this commit, tag it as "vX.Y.Z" and upload the created zip.
 Tag the current Arduino commit with the same version tag and push it.

+Check that CKAN and readthedocs pick up the new version.